-Eagle's clients include public funds, corporate clients, endowments and foundations, union plans, pension funds, high-net-worth individuals, and pooled investment vehicles as described in Item 4.
-The majority of individual account clients are introduced by consultants and advisers who have deemed Eagle's equity focus appropriate for their clients.
+Eagle's clients include public funds, corporate clients, endowments and foundations, union plans, pension funds, high-net-worth individuals, and pooled investment vehicles (including a registered investment company) as described in Item 4.
+The majority of Separate Account Clients are introduced by consultants and advisers who have deemed Eagle's equity focus appropriate for their clients.